BOND REPORT: Treasury Yields Decline After Durable-goods Data Disappoints

 ADVERTISEMENT

-Fed Chairwoman Janet Yellen has dismissed the deterioration in consumer prices (http://www.marketwatch.com/story/fed-holds-interest-rates-steady-dismisses-first-quarter-slump-as-transitory-2017-05-03)as "transitory weakness," but bond bulls, for the most part, appear to have no faith in her remarks.
-The spread between the 5-year and the 30-year note, one way to chart the yield curve, fell below a 100 basis points last week after oil prices officially fell into bear market territory.
-A narrowing of the yield curve could signal falling growth and inflation expectations.

 Other economic data were no more uplifting.
 The Chicago Fed's National Activity Index, a gauge of economic activity and inflationary pressures, fell to a negative 0.26 from a positive 0.57 in April.
 Capital goods orders, a measure of how willing businesses are willing to invest in raising production, dropped 0.2%.

-Later on, the Dallas Fed's Texas manufacturing Outlook Survey is set for release at 10:30 a.m.
+Fed Chairwoman Janet Yellen has dismissed the deterioration in consumer prices (http://www.marketwatch.com/story/fed-holds-interest-rates-steady-dismisses-first-quarter-slump-as-transitory-2017-05-03)as "transitory weakness," but bond bulls, for the most part, appear to have no faith in her remarks.
+The spread between the five-year and the 30-year note, one way to chart the yield curve, fell below a 100 basis points last week after oil prices officially fell into bear-market territory (http://www.marketwatch.com/story/crude-futures-hold-steady-after-falling-into-a-bear-market-2017-06-21).
+A narrowing of the yield curve could signal falling growth and inflation expectations.

+Some investors have went as far as to say the ball is no longer in the central bank's court.
+Unless consumer prices reverse from their recent decline or overseas central banks turn off the tap of accommodative monetary policy, long-dated Treasury yields could stay stuck at current levels regardless of the Fed's plans to raise rates.

+"The economic data has been really stable.
+Without a sudden rise in inflation or a change in the global rate structure, we won't see the 10-year or 30-year rates move," said Dominic Pappalardo, a portfolio manager at Mcdonnell Investment Management.

 Traders also took a close look at the Fed speakers in the morning.
-The fall in Treasury yields was accelerated by New York Fed President William Dudley, a voting member, who reaffirmed his view (https://www.newyorkfed.org/newsevents/speeches/2017/dud170626)that central bankers should not only pay attention to inflation but also financial conditions.
-His remarks were interpreted as dovish as lending remains loose despite a tightening of monetary conditions, according to the Chicago Fed's National Financial Conditions Index.
+The yield curve's flattening gained impetus from remarks made by New York Fed President William Dudley, a voting member, who reaffirmed his view (https://www.newyorkfed.org/newsevents/speeches/2017/dud170626)that central bankers should not only pay attention to inflation but also financial conditions.
+His remarks were interpreted as dovish as lending remains loose despite a tightening of monetary policy, according to the Chicago Fed's National Financial Conditions Index.

 (END) Dow Jones Newswires